How we got here

 October 2009:

-Kate joins us on the campaign side and starts working with Eddy on a student unions campaign for early 2010.
+Kate Andrews joins us on the campaign side and starts working with Eddy on a student unions campaign for early 2010, although it doesn’t really go anywhere.

-I chat to Alnoor Ladha about how to turn Mindapples into a wider campaign, and with Luke Nicholson about sustainable business models.
+I chat to Alnoor Ladha about how to turn Mindapples into a wider campaign.

-The web team (Tom, Ana, Sangeet and me) push on with the site and hold our first Mindapples hack day at the School of Everything offices
+The web team (Tom, Ana Garcia, Sangeet Gyawali and me) push on with the site design and hold our first Mindapples hack day at the School of Everything offices.

 November 2009: